International Journal of Language & Communication Disorders

 RCSLT.
 Country by country: SLT information oversees. [online] Available: http://www.rcslt.org/pdfs/countries.pdf [accessed 1 January 2005].

 In text, italicize names of plaintiffs and defendants: Miranda v.
 Arizona 1974

 The Editor reserves the right to proceed to press without submitting page proofs to the author.
 However, usual practice will involve electronically sending one set to the corresponding author, unless otherwise requested.
-Proofs should be returned within three days by email, fax or express post.
+Proofs should be returned within 48 hours.
 Authors will be charged for excessive correction at this stage of production.